visyat/bruin-swap/README.md

 ![Banner](./img/banner.png)

-BruinSwap is full-stack web application that allows students to post classes they intend to drop, and coordinate class swaps with other students.
+BruinSwap is a full-stack web application that allows students to post classes they intend to drop and coordinate class swaps with other students.

 ## Installation/Setup